ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/mitzu-and-clickhouse.md

 # Connecting Mitzu to ClickHouse

 Mitzu is a no-code warehouse-native product analytics application.
-Just like Amplitude, Mixpanel or Posthog, Mitzu enables it's users to query the product usage data without any SQL or Python knowledge.
-Mitzu instead copy the company's product usage data, it generates native SQL queries over the company's data warehouse or lake.
+Like Amplitude, Mixpanel, or Posthog, Mitzu enables users to query product usage data without SQL or Python knowledge, but instead of copying the company's product usage data, Mitzu generates native SQL queries over the company's data warehouse or lake.

 ## Goal

-In this guide we are going to cover:
+In this guide, we are going to cover the following:

 - Warehouse-native product analytics
-- How to integrate Mitzu to Clickhouse
+- How to integrate Mitzu to ClickHouse

 :::tip Example datasets
 If you do not have a data set to use for Mitzu, you can work with NYC Taxi Data.
-This dataset is available in Clickhouse Cloud.
+This dataset is available in ClickHouse Cloud.
 :::

+This guide is just a brief overview of how to use Mitzu.
+You can find more detailed information in the [Mitzu documentation](https://docs.mitzu.io/).

 ## 1. Gather your connection details